 Scope of Practice:

 School psychologists holding the SEA credential can provide services in K-12 public schools, pre-K and early childhood settings, and private and charter schools.
+Roles and responsibilities are provided on Ohio's SEA website.
 The SEA credential does not allow practice outside of schools.
 However, the Ohio State Board of Psychology offers School Psychologist Licensure allowing practice outside of schools, which requires a passing score on the Praxis (147), an oral examination, three reference letters, and a minimum of a master's degree in school psychology.
 In addition, applicants must verify internship and 3 years of experience, at least 2 years of which must be in the employment of a board of education or a private school meeting standards of State Board of Education.
 Each of the 4 years must reflect 9 months of full-time work.
 Experience in a setting outside of employment by a school shall be supervised by a qualified licensee of this Board and verified on a Training Supervision Documentation form.

 The Board of Psychology also offers psychology licensure for those holding a doctoral degree.